AJChapp/elm-chess/planning.md

     - Visually:
         div [ class "square black" ++ (generateClasses model)] []
         the generateClasses function will return a string based on some complex logic (TBD) that will output some classes
+## Declaring a Winner
+    Everytime a unit is moved a check will be made on every one of the current players pieces.
+If the opposing kings position is in the collective moveList of all of the current players pieces the opposing player is put in check.
+If the king gets taken after that it is checkmate.

+I decided against doing any sort of check for checkmate because to me a player should have to take the king. (also doing a check for checkmate would be very expensive.)
+I will most likly go back and add the functionality if i have the time.

 ### Actual Movement
 I should be able to give a piece a "movement value".